Thinking about drinking—is it time to quit?

-When determining if now is the right time to quit drinking, it's essential to consider the motivations behind your decision and how they align with your goals and values.
+When determining if now is the right time to cut back, moderate or quit drinking, it's essential to consider the motivations behind the decision and how they align with your goals and values.
+In short, what do you want most in life right now?

 PROCEED SAFELY

-If you've been drinking heavily, speak to a medical professional before stopping completely.
+If you've been drinking heavily, speak to a medical professional before stopping cold turkey.
 Alcohol withdrawal can have serious side effects and sometimes requires medically assisted detox.

 Looking at the big picture, why do you want to stop drinking?
 Do you want to improve your physical and mental health, restore your relationships, live a richer life, or something else?
 Whatever it is for you, recognizing these goals will be essential for keeping yourself accountable when the going gets tough.